Last Updated on November 5, 2021 by Jim Ferri

 Bowls moved quickly from person to person, flying around and across the table — macaroni and cheese, okra, succotash, green beans, rice, cream corn, fried chicken, corn bread, barbecued pork, black-eyed peas, rice and sausage, beef stew, collard greens, cabbage, noodles and peas, sweet potatoes, gravy, rutabaga, mashed potatoes, pork and beans, cucumbers in vinegar, and more.
 And there was iced tea and dessert, of course.

 Interestingly enough — and I observed this at most of the other tables, as well – as soon as we all sat down no one said a word.
 Each of us simply started passing food around and for about 20 minutes the extent of our conversation was only to ask for a taste of this or that.
 It was as if out on the sidewalk our collective minds had become focused only on the task of consuming what was on the other side of that door, and all chitchat had now been suspended until the job was completed.

 We began speaking towards the end of the meal, of course, comparing the delights of different dishes and all agreed the wait was well worth it.
 I know I’ll likely be back on line when I’m passing through the area again.

-If you’re passing through Savannah you’ll find Mrs. Wilkes at 107 West Jones Street.
+If you’re passing through Savannah you may enjoy Mrs. Wilkes.
 It’s $25 per person (children under 10 years, half price), no reservations or credit cards (although I did see them accommodate someone unaware of the cash-only policy).
 Open for lunch only, Monday-Friday, 11:00am to 2:00pm.